BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Deep learning algorithms

 \section{Deep learning algorithms}

-In this section, we briefly introduce the basis of deep learning and neural networks; then we propose our approach for using deep neural networks (DNNs) and our framework \textsf{BubbleNet} to predict bubbly flows physical fields.
-Both the DNN and \textsf{BubbleNet} are trained on our simulation data and the bubble motion is predicted respectively.
+In this section, we briefly introduce the basis of deep learning and NNs; then we present our approach for using DNNs and our framework \textsf{BubbleNet} to predict bubbly flows physical fields.
+Both the DNN and \textsf{BubbleNet} are trained on our coarsened simulation data and the bubble motion at a specific time is predicted respectively.